-In 1985 Disha, a civil society organization (CSO) in Gujarat, India, wanted the government to address several issues affecting poor people living in tribal areas, including land rights and support for Tendu leaf-plucker women.
+In 1985 Disha, a civil society organization in Gujarat, India, wanted the government to address several issues affecting poor people living in tribal areas, including land rights and support for Tendu leaf-plucker women.
 Although Disha was well-equipped with economic and moral arguments and were seasoned advocates, they realized that without hard data on how the national and local governments were currently using, and planning to use, public funds to support tribal development, it would be nearly impossible to convince the government to address these issues.
 So Disha began to gather this data and use it to advocate for stronger policies for poor, tribal people.
-Thus was born one of the first “budget groups” – CSOs that analyze government budgets and undertake advocacy to influence these budgets in order to improve policies, service delivery, and outcomes, particularly for the poor.
+Thus was born one of the first “budget groups” – civil society organizations that analyze government budgets and undertake advocacy to influence these budgets in order to improve policies, service delivery, and outcomes, particularly for the poor.

 - Public understanding and engagement are necessary if public budgeting processes are to be reformed and budgets are to be more responsive.

 - Successful CSO engagement requires that citizens have access to information and opportunities to participate in the formulation, implementation, and oversight of public policies and budgets.

 - Government has the primary duty to provide the public with timely, comprehensive information on the budget and opportunities for participation in budget processes.

 - Government has the primary duty to ensure that the maximum available public funds are devoted to reductions in poverty.

 - Public funds should be spent on public priorities, especially those of the poor and marginalized

 Where Is Civil Society Budget Work at Today?

 The work of IBP and its civil society partners has started to pay off: